pirovc/metameta/README.md

 	conda install -c bioconda metameta=1.2.0

-* All other tools and dependencies are installed in their own environment automatically on the first run (necessary to use the --use-conda parameter).
+* All other tools and dependencies are installed in their own environment automatically on the first run (with `--use-conda` parameter active).

 Alternatively, install MetaMeta in a separated environment (named "metametaenv") with the command: